-Alistithmar for Financial Securities and Brokerage Company - Alistithmar Capital (the "Company") is a Saudi limited liability company established under the Regulations for Companies in the Kingdom of Saudi Arabia.
+Alistithmar for Financial Securities and Brokerage Company - Alistithmar Capital (the "Company") is a Saudi Closed Joint Stock Company established under the Regulations for Companies in the Kingdom of Saudi ArabiaThe Company was converted from a limited liability company to a Saudi closed joint stock company on Jumada Awal 19, 1436H (corresponding to March 10, 2015).
 The Company operates under Commercial Registration No. 1010235995 issued in Riyadh on Rajab 8, 1428 H (corresponding to July 22, 2007).
 The Company also operates its activities under Authorization License number 11156-37 dated September 25, 2011 (corresponding to 27/10/1432H) issued by the Capital Market Authority (CMA).